California Marijuana Possession Laws

 How Much Weed Is a Felony in California?

 It depends.
-The possession of weed is legal in California.
-Adults can have up to 28.5 grams (1 ounce) of weed on them.
-Above this amount, however, possession becomes criminal.
+Adults can have up to 28.5 grams (1 ounce) of weed on them for personal or recreational use.
+Medical cannabis patients, on the other hand, can buy and possess up to 8 ounces of dried cannabis.
+Above these limits, however, possession becomes criminal.
 Criminal possession, for the most part, is an infraction or misdemeanor.
 However, there are circumstances when having weed becomes a felony.

 Factors that affect whether having weed is a felony in California include: